State Summary

 Initiated by request

 “Aggrieved” candidates or voters who vote on a referendum may petition for a recount.
 Wis.
 Stat.
 Ann. § 9.01(1)(a)1; see also § 9.01(1)(a)5.
-The petition must state they the petitioner believes a mistake or fraud has been committed in a specified ward or municipality in the counting and return of the votes cast for their office or on the ballot question or that another specified “defect, irregularity, or illegality occurred in the conduct of the election.”
+The petition must state that the petitioner believes a mistake or fraud has been committed in a specified ward or municipality in the counting and return of the votes cast for their office or on the ballot question or that another specified “defect, irregularity, or illegality occurred in the conduct of the election.”
 Wis.
 Stat. § 9.01(1)(a)(2)(b).

 If the difference between votes cast for the leading candidate and the petitioner (or the difference between the affirmative and negative votes cast on a referendum) is less than 10 when there are 4,000 or fewer votes cast or not more than 0.25% of the total votes cast for when there are more than 4,000 votes cast, the petitioner is entitled to a taxpayer-funded recount.
 Wis.
 Stat.
 Ann. § 9.01(1)(ag).